 Each character in Pathfinder Online is the sum of its experiences in-game.
 All the characters start from the same baseline, and then over time they change as they accomplish mighty deeds and interact with one another.

 Your character has six basic attribute scores - the same attributes you're familiar with from the tabletop game.
-They define how strong, fast, clever, perceptive, healthy, and persuasive the character is.
+They define how strong, fast, clever, perceptive, healthy and persuasive the character is.
 Over time, as your character gains experience and learns new abilities, their attribute scores will change.

 Skills have ranks.
 The first rank of a skill doesn't take much XP to learn - perhaps just a few minutes or hours' worth.
 Each rank of a skill is progressively more expensive.
 The highest ranks of skills can take months' worth of XP to train.

 Just training a rank of a skill doesn't actually improve the character.
-Skills are all perquisites for character abilities - and there may be other requirements a character has to meet before they can gain a character ability, not just having the necessary skill ranks.
+Skills are all prerequisites for character abilities - and there may be other requirements a character has to meet before they can gain a character ability, not just having the necessary skill ranks.
 There are many kinds of abilities that a character can gain.
-Some abilities improve the characters' attributes.
+Some abilities improve the character's attributes.
 Some let them use various pieces of gear - weapons, armor, adventuring kit, etc. Some improve or unlock attacks and defensive moves.
 Some let them harvest new resources or craft new items.

 The advantages a character gets from training a skill and learning more advanced character abilities decrease with each rank.
 This creates a shallow power curve.
 The characters that have trained the highest ranks of a skill don't gain an overwhelming advantage over those who have trained just the first few ranks.

 Older characters who have accumulated and used a lot of XP aren't necessarily more powerful than newer, less experienced characters.
-Rather they're more flexible, able to perform well in a variety of roles.
+Instead they're more flexible, able to perform well in a variety of roles.
 Newer characters tend to specialize and concentrate their training and character abilities, whereas older characters will have reached the limits they can advance in their first specializations and begun to broaden their capabilities.

 The tabletop game focuses on classes.
 Because the online game is a superset of the tabletop experience - characters will do many more things than they typically do in the tabletop game - we wanted to capture the flavor of the class system while still allowing characters to pursue many different ability specializations.

 All characters in Pathfinder Online are members of social structures.
 A a minimum, they are members by default of an NPC Settlement - one of the starting towns that provide a base of operations for new characters and those who choose not to become affiliated with a player-run Settlement.
-(Player-run Settlements will not be implemented at the beginning of Early Enrollment).

 Much of what makes the game interesting arises from the actions of large groups of characters working together to accomplish some meaningful objective.
 Pathfinder Online focuses on the "MM" part of "MMO" - "massively multiplayer".